 MEB Financial Aid

-It is the policy of the Marine Environmental Biology Program to provide support for all students throughout their graduate career.
-These awards are teaching and research assistantships (TA/RA), College Merit Fellowships, and Provost's Fellowships.
+It is the policy of the Marine Biology & Biological Oceanography Graduate Program to provide support for all students throughout their graduate career.
+These awards are teaching and research assistantships (TA/RA), baseline fellowships (min. $23,000/year), and Provost's Fellowships (up to $32,000/year).
 There is no separate application.
 Students are also encouraged to apply for financial aid from appropriate federal agencies or other sources of aid for graduate study.
 U.S. citizens requesting additional need-based financial aid should complete that portion of the application.

 Teaching and research assistantships provide full tuition remission, payment of student health center fee and student health insurance, and a monthly stipend for living expenses for the academic year.
 TAs split their time between specific teaching duties as determined by the department and their laboratory work.
 The amount of time devoted to teaching duties is no more than 20 hours per week.
 RAs devote most of their time in research leading to their dissertations.